 - CMC Markets - Powerful web platform, liquidity rebates

 - Interactive Brokers - Low commissions, advanced order types

 - City Index - Active trader discounts and perks

 Regulated across significant jurisdictions around the world, Saxo Bank is a trusted brand that caters well to professional traders, including through its VIP account offering for savvy investors.
 Complex order types and the ability to switch between instruments from within its trade ticket window are examples of how Saxo Bank shines for professional traders.
 Read full review

 Powerful web platform, liquidity rebates

 CMC Markets is a highly-regulated and trusted global broker, catering to professional traders through its Next Generation platform.
-CMC Markets provides professional traders with competitive pricing and advanced trading tools.
+CMC Markets provides professional traders with competitive pricing and advanced trading tools. ( of retail CFD accounts lose money.)
 Read full review

 Low commissions, advanced order types

 As a trusted broker regulated across multiple major financial centers, Interactive Brokers has a long-standing history providing competitive pricing and sophisticated tools, including advanced order types, to help meet the needs of professional traders.
 Read full review

 Part of Gain Capital Group, City Index has a long history as a trusted and highly-regulated brand offering forex and CFD traders access to multiple platforms and competitive spreads.
 City Index caters well to professional traders through its Active Trader account, which offers tiered pricing.
 Read full review